 What Is Focus Factor?

-To quote the Focus Factor product site, Focus Factor is “The only double-blind, placebo-controlled, clinically proven and patented brain health supplement on the market.””
+As per their website, Focus Factor is, “The only double-blind, placebo-controlled, clinically proven and patented brain health supplement on the market.”

 Synergy cites a “clinical study showed that adults who took original Focus Factor® as directed for six weeks improved their memory, concentration, and focus.
 A 44% increase in memory recall – from 4.5 words to 6.5 words – was experienced after only six weeks of using the original Focus Factor®.”

-We pay particular attention to the fact the clinical study was done using Original formula, which includes an essential ingredient not present in the Extra Strength or Vision iterations.
+We pay particular attention to the fact the clinical study was done using the original formula, which includes an essential ingredient not present in the extra strength or vision iterations.

 The product comes in five basic varieties, and a multitude of packaging configurations: